okemawo/new-repo1/README.md

 Data Center weather records.
 The records exit in two files which represent each year.

 ### Finding the Max temperature without a combiner
-- Create a dataproc cluster using the cloud console
-- Establish a SSH connection with the master node
 - Upload the map, reduce and data files on the local file system of the master node
 - Copy the data files from the local file system to HDFS
 - Run the Map Reduce Job
 - Collect stats

 ### Finding the max temperature with a combiner
-- Create a dataproc cluster using the cloud console
-- Establish a SSH connection with the master node
 - Upload the map, combiner, reduce and data files on the local file system of the master node
 - Copy the data files from the local file system to HDFS
 - Run the Map Reduce Job